By: Craig Bowles

 Outliers & Strategy

-- The company also indicated operating income is expected to be between $0 and $1.25 billion.
+- The company also indicated operating income is expected to be between $300 mln and $1.65 bln.

 Forward guidance is a critical measure for Amazon and usually impacts the ensuing trading activity:

-- Operating Income (Loss) Guidance (1Q2017): Guidance has been conservative historically.
+- Operating Income (Loss) Guidance (1Q2018): Guidance has been conservative historically.

 - Shares can react negatively toward conventional measures such as Earnings Per Share and Revenues but the market tends to reverse if the operational metrics are stronger than forecasts.

-- Amazon shares have a 1-day average price change on earnings over the past eight quarters of 8.38%.
+- Amazon shares have a 1-day average price change on earnings over the past eight quarters of 5.39%.
+Options are pricing in an implied move of 5.25% off earnings.

 DISCLAIMER: By using this report, you acknowledge that Selerity, Inc. is in no way liable for losses or gains arising out of commentary, analysis, and or data in this report.
 Your investment decisions and recommendations are made entirely at your discretion.
 Selerity does not own securities in companies that they write about, is not an investment adviser, and the content contained herein is not an endorsement to buy or sell any securities.
 No content published as part of this report constitutes a recommendation that any particular investment, security, portfolio of securities, transaction or investment strategy is suitable for any specific person.